phucnguyen81/lab/README.md

 # Description

-Create the Vagrant VM for other branches.
+Install Docker on the base machine.